 In the next step, we will migrate the migration files.

 Now, we have all the tables in the database which are listed in the migrations.

 Features of Laravel 8 Jetstream

-When you will click on this file, you will have a couple of configuration options.
+When you click on this file, you will have a couple of configuration options.
 Also, you will have the features.
 By default the emailVerification() feature is disabled.
 You can enable it.
 So, these all features are active and ready to use.

 You can set the login limit for the user.
 That means you can set the number of login requests per minute.
 By default, it gives five login attempts per minute.
-You can set the login limit in the limiters option as showing below.
+You can set the login limit in the limiters option as shown below.

 Now, move to the app/Actions/Fortify.
 Here, you will see the files for managing the user’s functionalities.
 There is the Jetstream folder containing the DeleteUser.php.

 Now, move to the next file which is the config/jetstream.php file.
 This is the actual feature of the jetstream.